dennislee22/Gradio-LLM-Ray/README.md

 4. Create Application to expose vLLM API endpoint.
 As VLLM utilizes Ray, this application will also host the Ray dashboard with 1 GPU device.
 <img width="460" height="730" alt="image" src="https://github.com/user-attachments/assets/d128c611-969d-4e01-9fe4-54a73f9db055" />

-5. Create another Application to host the Gradio UI with session profile without GPU.
+5. Create another Application `gradio-app` with [app-gradio.py](app-gradio.py) to host the Gradio UI with a session profile without GPU.
+This Gradio UI will be communicating with the exposed API endpoint that runs vLLM and Ray in `vllm-api` Application.
+In total, there are 2 Applications.
 <img width="1042" height="318" alt="image" src="https://github.com/user-attachments/assets/606998b7-ee9e-4552-a1bd-10c6065702ae" />

 6. Start `vllm-api` application and verify that the model is fully loaded into GPU before starting `gradio-app` application.
 Depending on the size of the model, loading might take some time to complete.